rljacobson/FoxySheep/README.rst

    in:=
    $

-The first few examples from ["Fast Introduction for Math Students"](https://www.wolfram.com/language/fast-introduction-for-math-students/en/entering-input/)
+The first few examples from `Fast Introduction for Math Students <https://www.wolfram.com/language/fast-introduction-for-math-students/en/entering-input/>`_

 ::

    foxy-sheep -o python
    Enter a Mathematica expression.
 Enter either an empty line, Ctrl-C, or Ctrl-D to exit. in:= 2 + 2